How struggles with mental health and addictions can help us be the church

 And, of course, God uses healthcare professionals in the recovery process.

-When we cooperate with God’s healing presence amid our struggles with mental health, we find that God and his people can guide us toward healing, recovery, wholeness, and hope.
+When we cooperate with God’s healing presence in the midst of our struggles with mental health, we find that God and his people can guide us toward healing, recovery, wholeness, and hope.

 We can turn to God and others for the resources we need for recovery and health.